jrengdahl/H503/README.txt

 The separate H503.ioc used by the firmware project only enables the pins that are currently supported by the firmware.

+Building the board is not hard.
+I do my soldering under a 1959 StereoZoom microscope using a very fine-tip pencil, and SMT solder paste applied with a toothpick, or wire solder for through-hole parts.
+One thing to watch out for is the USB connector.
+If you use too little solder you risk ripping the connector off the board if you are not real careful with the USB cable.
+If you use too much solder it can puddle under the connector and short out the signal pins.

+TRACE

 One of my retirement presents to myself was a Segger J-Trace probe, so I put a 20-pin trace port on this board rather than the usual four-pin Serial Wire Debug port.
 If you don't have a trace probe you can populate